Mikaela/mikaela.github.io/pages/channel.markdown

     * Clearly tell when links aren't safe for everyone by prefixing them with `[NSFW]` or similar.
     * Respect boundaries, don't PM people without asking first.
+        * *You may PM ops or ops may PM you if it's required for solving potential channel issue peacefully.*
 * Don't log the channel publicly.
 * Don't bring bots to the channel without asking ops first.